Lake Quinault Lodge Review (2025): Why It’s Worth the Drive

 On our first night, we arrived just in time to settle into our room and grab a table before sunset.
 Nearly every two-top table was by the window, giving us a front-row seat to the glowing crimson sky behind the stand of evergreens lining the shoreline.

-And the food?
-The duck was so good I ordered it twice.
+If you’re wondering about the food, the duck was so good I ordered it twice.

 NOTE: While reservations aren’t required, I recommend making them for weekend dinners.
 You make them at the front desk, not the host stand.